TobiasNetzer/ATLab/README.md

 ## Features

+-   **Custom Test Sequences**: Test steps can perform various actions:
+    -   **Test Instrument Remote Control**: Send custom commands or predefined scripts to remotely control external instruments (multimeter, oscilloscope, etc.).
+    -   **Response Validation**: Use response masking to verify hardware output.
+    -   **Shell Commands**: Execute local system commands or scripts as part of the test flow.
+    -   **Relay Control**: Manage the Relay Matrix and Relay Groups, using the Test Interface Adapter, to route and switch signals to external devices.
 -   **Test Instrument Interfacing**: Support for both **Serial Port (RS232/UART)** and **VISA (Virtual Instrument Software Architecture)** interfaces.
 -   **Device Management**: Configure and manage multiple devices (Test Instruments or DUTs) with custom settings.
 -   **Scripting Engine**: Create test sequences with multi-step scripts.
--   **Customizable Test Steps**: Each test step can perform multiple actions:
-    -   **Instrument Commands**: Send commands to devices with configurable timeouts and delays.
-    -   **Response Validation**: Use response masking to verify hardware output.
-    -   **Shell Commands**: Execute local system commands or scripts as part of the test flow.
-    -   **Relay Control**: Manage the Relay Matrix and Relay Groups, using the Test Interface Adapter to route signals through different relays.
+-   **Test Result Export**: Export test results to CSV files for analysis.
+-   **Test Documentation**: Ability to add documentation, images, and other assets to the project.
+-   **Cross-Platform Support**: Runs on Windows & Linux.

 ## Build and Prerequisites